Xs1sTz/Xs1sTz/README.md

 I like hashing, and encryption systems.

 ## Hobbies
-I enjoy game developing mostly in python and unity
+I enjoy game developing mostly in python and unity.
-I love command line interface and the possibilites with it I like creating 3D models for unity from time to time as a hobby I enjoy programming puzzles and CTFs
+I love command line interface and the possibilites with it.
+I like creating 3D models for unity from time to time as a hobby.
+I enjoy programming puzzles and CTFs.

 ## Profile Overview
 Most of my uploads will be small programs centered around cybersecurity.
 Most frequently mini-programs and, occasionally, larger projects that require more time to develop. and from time to time games